Queensland Camping

 Visiting Lake Manchester, Queensland

 Lake Manchester is a beautiful area, 25 km west of Brisbane and just a short drive from the Ipswich CBD.
-The area is made up the dam, a peaceful picnic area, bushwalking trails and a campsite.
+The area is made up of the dam, a peaceful picnic area, bushwalking trails, and a campsite.
 With such a range of activities available, it makes for a great day out with family and friends.

-If you like to camp in Queensland, join our Queensland Camping FB group where you can talk with other campers, ask for advice and share your own camping experiences.
+If you like to camp in Queensland, join our Queensland Camping FB group where you can speak with other campers, ask for advice, and share your own camping experiences.

 This post may contain compensated links.
 Please refer to my disclaimer here for more information.